blindern/deployer/README.md

 ## Development

-This has been built with Python 3.12.
+This has been built with Python 3.13.

-You need Poetry.
-See https://python-poetry.org/docs/#installation
+You need `uv`.
+See https://docs.astral.sh/uv/

 Copy `.env.template` to `.env` and modify it to your needs.